FraPagano/RT_Assignment_1/README.md

   *  dist (float): distance of the closest silver token (-1 if no silver token is detected)
   *  rot_y (float): angle between the robot and the silver token (-1 if no silver token is detected)

 * `find_golden_token()`.
 That function does exactly the same thing of the previous one but with the gold token instead.
 I gave a restricted field of view in this case too, so that the robot can detect every gold token in a -30 up to 30 degrees' field of view.
 There are no arguments for this function.
-The return values are:
+The return value is:
   *  dist (float): distance of the closest gold token (-1 if no gold token is detected)
-  *  rot_y (float): angle between the robot and the gold token (-1 if no gold token is detected)

 * `find_golden_token_left()`.
 This is the function that computes the distance of the closest gold token on the left of the robot.
 I could do that by giving the robot an additional and restricted field of view that goes from -105 up to -75 degrees.
 There are no arguments for this function.
 The return value is:
   *  dist (float): distance of the closest silver token on the left of the robot (-1 if no silver token is detected on the left of the robot)